AUBURN, Ala. (AP) -- - Alabama quarterback AJ McCarron insists Auburn is merely ''the next team in our way,'' whatever the Tigers' record.

 Auburn tight end C.J.
 Uzomah said every player learns the significance of this rivalry early in their careers, even minus the high rankings.
 But he said with the losses by Baylor - a game Uzomah watched on TV - and Oregon and the high rankings, the game has been magnified even further.

 ''You step on the campus and that's the first thing you hear,'' Uzomah said. ''You get recruited and that's the focal point that can define the season, like it is this upcoming Saturday.''

 Uzomah said when he saw the packed RV lot a week before the game he realized, ''This is going to be huge.''

 ''It's going to be the most unbelievable atmosphere I've ever gotten to play in,'' he said.

-While the Tide (11-0, 7-0) was romping over Chattanooga 49-0 Saturday, Auburn had an open date following a thrilling win over Georgia in another matchup of traditional rivals.
+While the Tide (11-0, 7-0) were romping over Chattanooga 49-0 last Saturday, Auburn had an open date following a thrilling 43-38 win over Georgia on Nov.
+16 in another matchup of traditional rivals.

-Saban quickly turned his attention to the regular-season finale after Chattanooga, even if players mostly cited the coaches' 24-hour celebration window allowing them to savor even that win.
+Saban quickly turned his attention to the regular-season finale after Chattanooga, even if players mostly cited the coach's 24-hour celebration window allowing them to savor even that win.